This web page contains brief explanations of various offensive topics within the game of basketball.

 Princeton offense (Point series): Sub-strategy within Princeton offense that primarily features a high post entry pass followed up by additional actions, ultimately to create scoring opportunities around the rim or near perimeter areas of the court.

-Quick hitters: Type of offensive set play that utilizes a brief number of passes, cuts, screens, or dribble actions to create one or more scoring opportunities near the basket or near the perimeter, typically for the team’s best players.
+Quick hitter offense: Brief number of actions to create one or more scoring opportunities near the basket or near perimeter areas of the court.

 Shuffle offense: Basketball offensive strategy that utilizes the shuffle cut, certain types of basketball screens, and a possible continuity pattern to create scoring opportunities near the basket or near the perimeter.